7 Surprising Details That Affect Your Monthly Car Loan Payment

-Canadians owe over $2trillion in debt, so it’s a pretty widespread problem.
-Thankfully, there are ways to manage your debt commitments and clear your balance so that you can benefit from better loan terms.
+Canadians owe over $2 trillion in debt, so it’s a pretty widespread problem.
+Thankfully, there are ways to manage your debt commitments and clear your balances so you can secure a better loan term.

-If you’re looking to get out of debt, the Canadian Government has some useful advice about getting out of debt which is a good place to start.
+If you’re looking to get out of debt, the Canadian Government has some useful advice for you.

-Here are some simple ways that you can reduce your debt levels:
+Here are some simple ways to reduce your debt levels:

 - Go through credit counselling to help you develop good financial habits

 - Consolidate smaller loans into one, big loan.